 \paragraph{Relational Graph Convolutional Network (R-GCN)} The graph convolution operation of the original GCN ~\cite{GCN} can be defined as follows:

-where $c_{ij}$ is a normalization constant for each edge $\mathcal{E}_{ij}$ which originates from using the symmetrically normalized adjacency matrix $\textbf{D}^{-\frac{1}{2}}\textbf{A}\textbf{D}^{-\frac{1}{2}}$, $\textbf{W}^{(l)}$ is a learnable weight matrix, and $\sigma$ is a non-linear activation function.
+where $c_{ij}$ is a normalisation constant for each edge $\mathcal{E}_{ij}$ which originates from using the symmetrically normalised adjacency matrix $\textbf{D}^{-\frac{1}{2}}\textbf{A}\textbf{D}^{-\frac{1}{2}}$, $\textbf{W}^{(l)}$ is a learnable weight matrix, and $\sigma$ is a non-linear activation function.
 R-GCN ~\cite{RGCN} makes use of the relational data of the graphs, and extends the graph convolution operation to the following: let $\mathcal{R}$ be the edge relation type (for molecular graphs, this can be the bond type), then

 where $\mathcal{N}^{r}_{i}$ denotes the set of neighbouring nodes of node $i$ under relation $r \in \mathcal{R}$, $c_{i,r}$ is a problem-specific normalisation constant that can either be learnt or chosen in advance and $\textbf{W}_{r}^{(l)}$ denotes the learnable matrix for edge type $r$.
 It has been shown that \textit{neither GCN nor R-GCN is as expressive as the 1-WL test}~\cite{HPGNN}.